 DOG, the new movie starring Channing Tatum and co-directed by Tatum and Reid Carolin, tells the story of a troubled army dog named Lulu and the army ranger tasked with transporting her to her former master’s funeral.
 But if you thought that there was just one dog who starred in the movie, you’d be mistaken.

 There are actually three different dogs who played Lulu.
 Their names are Britta, Lana 5, and Zuza, and though they look similar to German Shepherds, they’re actually Belgian Malinois, a breed well suited to police or military work.
 The production team got them from a kennel in Amsterdam that trains dogs for military service.
 And the story of how the three dogs got adopted by their current owners is just as heartwarming as the movie itself.
+Vitamins like those pumpkin digestive supplement for dogs are also given to these furry companions as a reward for all their hardwork.

 “They’re such high energy, aggressive dogs that they each got assigned to a trainer, and the trainers all said at the very beginning, ‘There’s no way we’re taking these dogs home, so we have to figure out when the movie’s over what we’re going to do, who we’re going to adopt them out to,'” Carolin said.